ANDRÉ CHARLES BIÉLER RCA, OSA, CGP, CSGA, CSPWC, FCA, PDCC, OC

 André settled in 1927 to 1930 at L’ île d’Orléans where he experimented with various techniques of producing woodcuts eventually combining the woodblock for line and colour in pochoir.
 During this time he made seventeen woodcuts, the majority with pochoir.
 The editions of these prints were very small and are now considered quite rare and valuable.

-André Biéler died in 1989.
+André Biéler passed away in 1989.